mrWh1te/Botmation/README.md

   )
 ```

-It looks magical, but the typing all works out.
+It looks magical, but the typing keeps it all in check.

 `login()` is a sync function that provides customization for `username` and `password`.
 It returns a `BotAction`, which is made from a composition of other `BotAction`'s.
 That composition is made through an Assembly Line, in this case, `chain()`.